grd349/PBjam/README.rst

 ----------------
 If you use PBjam in your work please cite the PBjam paper (forthcoming), and if possible provide links to the GitHub repository.

-We encourage PBjam users to also cite the packages that PBjam makes use of.
-PBjam can list the publications that were used during a run (see the `Referencing Notebook <https://github.com/grd349/PBjam/tree/master/Examples/Example-references.ipynb>`_).
+We encourage PBjam users to also cite the packages and publications that PBjam makes use of.
+PBjam will automatically keep track of the publications that were used during a run, and can list them for you in bibtex format (see the `Referencing Notebook <https://github.com/grd349/PBjam/tree/master/Examples/Example-references.ipynb>`_).